MicrosoftDocs/customer-insights/ci-docs/export-sendgrid.md

 ## Known limitations

 - Up to 100'000 customer profiles in total to SendGrid.
-- Exporting to SendGrid is limited to segments.
+- Exports to SendGrid is limited to segments.
 - Exporting up to 100'000 customer profiles to SendGrid can take up to a few hours to complete.
 - The number of customer profiles that you can export to SendGrid is dependent and limited on your contract with SendGrid.